terrykeeton97/League-of-Legends-Auto-Login/README.md

 The data is created at runtime locally to the application, if you change the key for multiple accounts, you will need to make sure you save those keys so you have continued access to your passwords.

 ## Todo
-> Create a settings form so you can generate Encryption Keys and set them automatically
+> Create a settings form so you can generate Encryption Keys and set them automatically ✅
-> Allow user to point to local yaml and client files
-> Automate the closing of the Client (League client isn't a normal case because Riot is shitty and can't program)
+> Automate the closing of the Client (League client isn't a normal case because Riot is shitty and can't program) ✅